NotJINXZ/HookTool/README.md

 - **Message Types:** Users can send both regular and embedded messages to Discord channels.

+- **Message Saving:** UWT allows users to save and reuse messages for future interactions, enhancing convenience and efficiency.

 - **Validation:** UWT includes validation checks for Discord webhook URLs to ensure that users are working with valid webhooks.

 - **Information Retrieval:** UWT provides detailed information about a Discord webhook, including general information, user information, and source information (for channel follower webhooks).